hanwangzhang/Discrete-Collaborative-Filtering/README.md

 # Discrete-Collaborative-Filtering
-This is the codes used in paper: Hanwang Zhang, Fumin Shen, Wei Liu, Xiangnan He, Huanbo Luan, Tat-Seng Chua.
+This is the code used in paper: Hanwang Zhang, Fumin Shen, Wei Liu, Xiangnan He, Huanbo Luan, Tat-Seng Chua.
 "Dicrete Collaborative Filtering".
 SIGIR 2016